Create an Online Store 2023: Comparing 8 Ecommerce Platforms

-2. How extensive/intricate can these changes be?
+2. How extensive can these adjustments be?

 In terms of shipping and delivery, we looked favorably upon those platforms which offer integrations from logistic services that supply automatic and current prices for orders.
 This makes it easy to determine how much an order will cost to ship, based on the weight of the goods and their destination.
 Options for offering free shipping to customers if their order total reaches a certain sum or weight are also a nice feature.

-We also paid attention to whether multi-channel sales, point of sale (POS), and dropshipping are supported/possible with the platform.
+We also paid attention to whether multichannel sales, point of sale (POS), and drop shipping are supported/possible with the platform.